Descriptor Examples

 Blinky Modbus RTU Demo

-Provides a Modbus-RTU controlled blinky demo where a sequencer drives an LED output.
+Provides a Modbus-RTU controlled blinky demo where a sequencer drives an LED output through the shared blinky core block.
 Start/stop and runtime parameters are exposed as Modbus registers, including writable dwell values and start-index control.

 Required resources: /dev/leds0, /dev/ttyS1